lcordidrocl/Learn/Docker/Commands.md

 For exmaple, if we copy everything into /app (COPY . /app) we may then want to run NPM INSTALL in the /app path.
 So, Define workdir before we execute the command.
 -> after MKDIR, the relative path in the docker image is pointint to that path. so copy . ./ would mean copy . /app after MKDIR was executed
 -> CMD: it is a command that will be executed when the container is started, and not when the image is being built.
 The main difference with RUN is that one, RUN would be exceuted while building the image, CMD when running the container (CMD nod server.js, we want the server to start when the image is conteinerized)

+-docker images -> list all images
+-docker rmi {imageName/imageId} -> removes images, if they are not used by a container
+- docker image prune -> removes all the images not used